Anello-Photonics/docs-A1/docs/getting_started_quick.rst

 Connect the hardware as follows:

 1. Connect EVK to power using either the wall-power or the in-vehicle adapter (red).
 2. Connect EVK to computer using USB-C (blue).
-Ethernet interface (green) is also available, but connection over serial is required first to configure IP addresses.
+Ethernet interface (green) is also available, either directly to the computer or through a router, but connection over serial is required first to configure IP addresses.
 3. Connect primary GNSS antenna to ANT1 on the back of the EVK (black).
 An optional additional antenna (ANT2) enables stationary heading initialization.

 .. image:: media/EVK-wiring_2.png
    :width: 80 %
    :align: center

-For more information on hardware mechanicals, see `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html#anello-evk>`_.
+For more an SCD drawing of the EVK, see `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html#anello-evk>`_.

 Software Interfaces
 ---------------------------------
 ANELLO provides a Python tool to connect, configure, and log data with the EVK.
-Please see instructions on `ANELLO Python Tool <https://docs-a1.readthedocs.io/en/latest/python_tool.html>`__.
+Please see instructions on `ANELLO Python Tool <https://docs-a1.readthedocs.io/en/latest/python_tool.html>`__ to install and run the Python tool.

 ANELLO units are also compatible with ROS using our C-based `ROS driver <https://github.com/Anello-Photonics/ANELLO_ROS_Driver>`_.